aayushbansal/PixelNet/README.md

 ## How to use these codes?

 Anyone can freely use our codes for what-so-ever purpose they want to use.
-Here we give a detailed instruction to setup them up and use for different applications.
+Here we give a detailed instruction to set them up and use for different applications.
 We will also provide the state-of-the-art models that we have trained.

 The codes can be downloaded using the following command: